framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 `(comp twice inc)` is a function that adds one to its argument and then doubles it: functions are like Legos that you can easily assemble to build products.

-### Immutable or Persistent Data Structures
+## Immutable or Persistent Data Structures

 In the context of functional programming, you'll hear a lot of talk of immutable data structures and persistent data structures.
 In OOP languages, you typically perform operations on a data structure to modify it in place.
 That means you can't safely share it with other pieces of code, especially across multiple threads.
-By constrast, in a functional language, when you perform an operation on a data structure, you get a new data structure back, that shares as much structure as possible with the original data structure -- and that leaves the original data structure unchanged.
+By contrast, in a functional language, when you perform an operation on a data structure, you get back a new data structure that shares as much structure as possible with the original data structure -- and yet leaves the original data structure unchanged.

 While they are designed for efficiency, it is usually at scale, rather than for small examples.
 In Clojure, many data structures are "chunked" internally into groups of 32 elements.
 A vector of 100 elements is going to be four chunks and is optimized for